dcmnts/figurl-paper/misc/figurl_documents.md

 ## Figure height

 While the width is always set to 100%, the height of an embedded figure can be specified in the markdown file using yaml syntax within a comment directly below the figURL.
 See the above example to see how this is done.

+## Upload to Zenodo

+The figurl-to-html package provides a tool for uploading a standalone Figurl document to Zenodo.
+This document is then archived and can be viewed using zenmirror.org.
+More details will be provided in the future.